docker/compose/docs/index.md

 `Hello World!
 I have been seen 1 times.`

-Refreshing the page will see the number increment.
+Refreshing the page will increment the number.

 If you want to run your services in the background, you can pass the `-d` flag (for daemon mode) to `docker-compose up` and use `docker-compose ps` to see what